Vericel Corporation (VCEL): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Aastrom Biosciences was based in Ann Arbor, Michigan.
-After rebranding, Vericel Corporation established its headquarters in Cambridge, Massachusetts.
+Aastrom Biosciences was initially based in Ann Arbor, Michigan.
+Following the 2014 transformation, the company's headquarters were relocated to Cambridge, Massachusetts.

 Founding team members